 Do You Wear a Helmet when Cross Country Skiing?

-You do not need a helmet for Nordic skiing.
+Unlike in alpine skiing, you do not need a helmet for Nordic skiing.
 You can enjoy this sport with warm hats, fit you comfortably, and matches your overall gear.
 For women, these hats may have a larger variety and colors to suit their fashion style, whilst men’s hats can be fairly one-dimensional.
-Whatever you choose, just make sure it is functional for skiing purposes.
+Whatever you choose, just make sure it is functional for nordic skiing purposes.